 The Regenerative Medicine Alliance of Canada (RMAC) is a voluntary organization composed of national, provincial and regional organizations committed to building a robust regenerative medicine sector in Canada.
-Regenerative medicine is commonly described as the process of replacing, engineering or regenerating human cells, tissues or organs to establish or restore normal function.
+Members work collaboratively to share information and identify strategies to bring innovative treatments and therapies out of the lab and into the clinic.
+Bolstering and aligning programs, training, policy and communication are central themes addressed by RMAC.
 All RMAC members have mandates relevant to stem cell research and/or regenerative medicine.

 RMAC founding members:

 adMare BioInnovations is Canada’s Global Life Sciences Venture, changing the landscape of the Canadian life sciences ecosystem from sea to sea.
 We do this by sourcing the most therapeutically and commercially promising research from leading academic and biotech partners to create new companies of scale, providing specialized expertise and infrastructure to help existing companies scale up, and driving the growth of those companies into Canadian anchors by training the next generation of highly-qualified personnel.
 Read more about adMare BioInnovations here.

 The British Columbia Regenerative Medicine Initiative (BCRegMed) is funded by UBC’s Research Excellence Cluster program and partners to support the coalescence of academic, industry and government entities to foster collaborative activities within the BC regenerative medicine community.
 The network aims to engage and mobilize the scientific and entrepreneurial community in BC and the wider Cascadia region to facilitate the translation and commercialization of basic discoveries.
 Read more about BCREGMED here.